 Memory Foam Density

-A higher density memory foam mattress will offer better support and longevity.
+A higher-density memory foam mattress will offer better support and longevity.
 It will also be less likely to develop sagging or indentations over time.
-On the other hand, a lower density memory foam mattress may be softer and provide a plush feel, but it may not last as long and may lose its supportive properties sooner.
+On the other hand, a lower-density memory foam mattress may be softer and provide a plush feel, but it may not last as long and may lose its supportive properties sooner.

 Latex Density

-Latex mattresses also come in different densities, which are typically measured by the unit of ILD (Indentation Load Deflection).
+Latex mattresses also come in different densities, typically measured by the unit of ILD (Indentation Load Deflection).
 The ILD rating indicates how firm or soft the latex foam is.
 The higher the ILD, the firmer the mattress will be.
 Latex mattresses can range from 15 ILD to 50 ILD or more.

-A higher density latex mattress will provide firmer support and durability.
+A higher-density latex mattress will provide firmer support and durability.
 It will also be more resilient and resistant to compression, making it less likely to develop permanent body impressions.
-However, a lower density latex mattress will offer a softer feel and may be more suitable for individuals who prefer a plush sleeping surface.
+However, a lower-density latex mattress will offer a softer feel and may be more suitable for individuals who prefer a plush sleeping surface.

 Support